kishikawakatsumi/SwiftPowerAssert/README.md

 Getting Started
 ---------------------------------------

-SwiftPowerAssert injects instrument code into the `assert ()` methods.
+SwiftPowerAssert injects instrument code into the `assert()` methods.
 There is no automatic mechanism to hook the compiler in Xcode unfortunately, so setup it manually using "Run Script Phase."

 https://user-images.githubusercontent.com/40610/33810940-3b62ae9c-de4f-11e7-9c0d-43fa9d705fcc.png